-To Obtain Mental Health and Substance Use Disorder Services: The plan contracts with Beacon Health Strategies, LLC, to manage all mental health and substance use disorder services.
+To Obtain Mental Health and Substance Use Disorder Services: The plan contracts with Carelon Behavioral Health, to manage all mental health and substance use disorder services.
 If you need these services, you may do any of the following:

-- Call the toll-free 24-hour mental health/substance use disorder telephone line staffed by Beacon at 1-877-957-5600 for help finding a network provider. - Go directly to a network provider who provides mental health or substance use disorder services. - Call your PCP. - Visit Beacon's website (www.beaconhealthstrategies.com); or follow the link on the plan's website (www.wellsense.org) to look up network providers.
+- Call the toll-free 24-hour mental health/substance use disorder telephone line staffed by Carelon at 877-957-5600 for help finding a network provider. - Go directly to a network provider who provides mental health or substance use disorder services. - Call your PCP. - Visit Carelon's website (carelonbehavioralhealth.com); or follow the link on the plan's website (wellsense.org) to look up network providers.